dreamfast/dsynthdashboard/README.md

 This command will watch for changes in the `index.html` and `synth.js` files and output the compiled CSS to `style.css`.
 Remove the `--watch` argument if you just want to compile the file once.

-## Contributing

-Contributions to improve the DSynth Dashboard are welcome.
-Please ensure that any changes maintain the project's commitment to using vanilla JavaScript and TailwindCSS.

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.